RobotSeg: A Model and Dataset for Segmenting Robots in Image and Video: An Application Example of RobotSeg

 \section{An Application Example of RobotSeg}

-\supp{Accurate robot segmentation is a prerequisite for reliable robot perception and tracking, and it further enables the creation of high-quality training data.
+Accurate robot segmentation is a prerequisite for reliable robot perception and tracking, and it further enables the creation of high-quality training data for robot learning.
 A practical example is robot-centric data augmentation, where robot masks are used to composite the robot into diverse scenes to improve the robustness of downstream policies.
-However, this process is highly sensitive to mask quality: segmentation errors such as missing parts, drifted boundaries, or broken structures directly translate into unrealistic composites that can harm the learning signal.}
+However, this process is highly sensitive to mask quality: segmentation errors such as missing parts, drifted boundaries, or broken structures directly translate into unrealistic composites that can harm the learning signal.

-\supp{Figure \ref{fig:aug} illustrates this effect on video frames.
-RoboEngine~\cite{yuan2025roboengine}, which operates on individual images, often produces fragmented or structurally damaged masks, while SAM~2.1~\cite{sam2} requires manual clicks and still struggles to maintain spatial and temporal consistency across frames.
-These inaccuracies propagate to the augmented images, leading to visually implausible robot placements with missing limbs or distorted geometry (Figure~\ref{fig:aug}f-g).}
+Figure \ref{fig:aug} illustrates this effect on video frames.
+RoboEngine~\cite{yuan2025roboengine}, which operates on individual images, often produces fragmented or structurally damaged masks (Figure~\ref{fig:aug}c), while SAM~2.1~\cite{sam2} requires manual clicks and still struggles to maintain spatial and temporal consistency across frames (Figure~\ref{fig:aug}d).
+These inaccuracies propagate to the augmented images, leading to visually implausible robot placements with missing limbs or distorted geometry (Figure~\ref{fig:aug}f-g).

-\supp{In contrast, RobotSeg generates clean, complete, and temporally stable masks (Figure~\ref{fig:aug}e), enabling high-fidelity robot compositing (Figure~\ref{fig:aug}h).
+In contrast, RobotSeg generates clean, complete, and temporally stable masks (Figure~\ref{fig:aug}e), enabling high-fidelity robot compositing (Figure~\ref{fig:aug}h).
 The preserved geometry and consistent boundaries result in realistic augmented images that maintain the structural integrity of the robot.
-This example highlights the practical value of precise robot segmentation in creating large-scale, diverse, and reliable training data for robot learning systems.}
+This example highlights the practical value of precise robot segmentation in creating large-scale, diverse, and reliable training data for robot learning systems.